hydro-informatics/hydro-informatics.github.io/pages/python-basics/pynum.md

 ### Reshape data frames {#pd-reshape}
-Single or multiple rows (index) and columns can be extracted from and combined into new or existing `DataFrame` objects:
+Single or multiple rows (index) and columns can be extracted from and combined into new or existing `pd.DataFrame` objects:

 ```python